jp-roma/jp-roma/README.md

 ## Juan Pablo Romagnoli | Ed Tech & Learning Analytics

 I'm an Ed Tech specialist with a background in Social Communication, focused on the design and coordination of educational digital projects.
-My primary interest lies in leveraging **data integration** and **learning analytics** to optimize learning processes and inform data-driven decisions.
+My primary interest lies in leveraging **data integration** and **learning analytics** to optimize learning processes and promote data-driven decisions.

 **What I'm doing now:**
 * Developing my skills in **Business Intelligence** and **Educational Data Analytics**.